MichalOpoka/ecfr/cfr/title-22-Foreign-Relations/chapter-I-Department-State/subchapter-M-International-Traffic-Arms-Regulations/part-121-The-United-States-Munitions-List/subjectgroup-ECFRf7e5fe639be4566-Enumeration-Articles/section-121.1.md

 Fractional bandwidth is the bandwidth over which output power remains constant within 3 dB (without the adjustment of other operating parameters), divided by the center frequency, and multiplied by 100.
 Fractional bandwidth is expressed as a percentage.

+(5) High-energy storage capacitors that:

+(i) Are capable of operating at greater than one hundred twenty-five volts (125 V);

+(ii) Have a repetition rate greater than or equal to six (6) discharges per minute;

-(5) High-energy storage capacitors with a repetition rate of 6 discharges or more per minute and full energy life greater than or equal to 10,000 discharges, at greater than 0.2 Amps per Joule peak current, that have any of the following:
+(iii) Have a full energy life greater than or equal to 10,000 discharges at greater than 0.2 Amps per Joule peak current; and

+(iv) Have any of the following:

-(i) Volumetric energy density greater than or equal to 1.5 J/cc; or
+(A) Volumetric energy density greater than or equal to 1.5 J/cc; or

-(ii) Mass energy density greater than or equal to 1.3 kJ/kg;
+(B) Mass energy density greater than or equal to 1.3 kJ/kg;

+Note to paragraph (c)(5):

+*Volumetric energy density* is Energy per unit Volume. *Mass energy density* is Energy per unit Mass, sometimes referred to as *Gravimetric energy density* or *Specific energy.
+Energy* (E =1/2CV2, where C is Capacitance and V is the Voltage rating) in these calculations must not be confused with useful energy or extractable energy.

 (6) Radio frequency circulators of any dimension equal to or less than one quarter (1/4) wavelength of the highest operating frequency and isolation greater than 30 dB;